baseprime/dynamodb/README.md

 ```

 ### Streaming api
-vogels supports a basic streaming api in addition to the callback
+dynamo supports a basic streaming api in addition to the callback
 api for `query`, `scan`, and `parallelScan` operations.

 ```js